 Hands on Experience

 Practice-Based Equine Clerkship

-The purpose of this course is to provide students with on-farm, primary care experience with horses in physical examinations, diagnosis, treatment, herd health, routine surgery and practice management.
+The purpose of this course is to provide students with on-farm, primary care experiences with horses in physical examinations, diagnosis, treatment, heard health, routine surgery and practice management.

 Students will be assigned to a participating veterinary practice and spend the majority of their time with the supervising veterinarian(s) on farm calls or performing laboratory or office duties directly related to those calls.
-The student will be expected to participate on farm calls Monday through Friday, from 8:00 am until 5:00 pm or whenever the practitioner’s day is completed.
+The students will be expected to participate on farm calls Monday through Friday, from 8am until 5pm or whenever the practitioner’s day is completed.
 It is expected that students may participate in emergency calls received out of regular business hours, i.e., nights and weekends.
 During such activities, the participating veterinarian is expected to:

 - Involve students in as many diagnostic and therapeutic procedures as possible;